enzosaracen/ptpatch/examples/simpleflagchecker/README.md

     puts("Wrong...")
 ```

 For each of the 0x31 characters sent in the input buffer, some persistent memory at `state` is updated by `update` using our character.
-After each update, `state` is compared with some predefined bytes in `table`, and if they ever compare as not equal, `correct` will be set to false meaning our flag is wrong.
+After each update, `state` is checked to be equal to some predefined bytes in `table`.
 The `update` function itself is difficult to reverse, but because only one character is checked at a time, we can bruteforce byte by byte.

 The high-level logic for performing the bruteforce is as follows:
 1. save the current `state` in some external memory